braboj/tutorial-git/tutorial.md

 _______________________________________________________________________________

 - Code is secured against system failure
-- Code changes are orginized and can be traced
+- Code changes are organized and can be traced
-- Changes can be first reviewed and then commited
+- Changes can be first reviewed and then committed
 - Source code can easily  be tagged, branched and merged

 ## Git Dataflow